scuzzydude/asimov/asimov.md

 ## No Small Genius

-In this modern world, with the help of social networks, you can find people from all over the world who share your interests and facinations, people who more.
+In this modern world, with the help of social networks, you can find people from all over the world who share your interests and fascinations, people who more.

 One day, perhaps, when I'm old, some kid that shares my fascination with science fiction, space exploration, Led Zeppelin, and the Houston Rockets will find me, because I'll be a fellow member of the scootage..
 We'll talk about they way things used to be, and compare the genius of his day with the genius of mine.